-We welcome patrons with a disability or who are less-abled and will support your attendance in any way we can however it’s worth remembering that this is a concert in a remote area and while we’ll do everything we can, some of the disability facilities and surfaces you might see in an urban area might not be possible.
+We welcome patrons with a disability or accessibility requirements and will support your attendance in any way we can.
+However, it’s worth remembering that this is a concert in a very remote area and while we’ll do everything we can, some of the disability facilities and surfaces you might see in an urban area might not be possible.
 We’ll do our best.

 Access and Camping

-- If you choose not to camp in the disability camping area, your best chance to camp close to the concert area is to buy an Early Entry Camping Pass which allows access to the campground one or two days earlier than general campers.
+If you choose not to camp in the disability camping area, your best chance to camp close to the concert area is to buy an Early Vehicle Pass , which allows access to the campground one or two days earlier than general campers.

 Have you booked your festival ticket?
 You need to book your tickets BEFORE registering for disability camping.
 Your disability camping registration is not your ticket.